go-cristian/Bonzai/README.md

 # Bonzai
-A minimalistic app for watching images based on the Instagram's hashtag finder.
+A minimalistic app for watching images based on the Flickr's API.

+#Tests
+for run UI Tests

+./gradlew connectedCheck

+for Unit Tests
+./gradlew test